FahadYousafMahar/Flexer/README.md

 ```

 ### To-Do
-Turn it into Extension.
+* Turn it into Chrome Extension.
-Add options for All Ratings.
+* Add options for All Ratings.
-Add Single-click option for submitting all feedbacks from any URL of Flex.
+* Add Single-click option for submitting all feedbacks from any URL of Flex.